boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-in-eks-using-application-load-balancer.md

       ![DNS](../images/faq/ingress_alb_host.png)

+	**Note:** Here you need to mention the host without the HTTP or HTTPS protocol.

 13. If you have the SSL certificate for your DNS and need to configure the site with it, follow these steps of section A or B, otherwise, skip to **Step 13**.

     **A. SSL configuration using TLS secret:**